peteut/migen-axi/README.md

 ### Linux Support

 - [ ] Device-tree overlay generator for iomem, irqs, firmware
+- [x] `bitstream-fix` to convert .bit file to a fpga-mgr compatible .bin

 Device-tree overlay is supported by Linux, currently *.dts* is crafted manually but shall be automatically generated.